nowane/Asteroids/README.md

 [Back to Table of Content](#table-of-content)

+---

 ## Credits

 - Thanks to my mentor Aaron Sinnott for his help.
-- Thanks to Emmet H Becirovic for his time to helping me understand a function.
+- Thanks to Emmet H Becirovic for his time to helping me with the function of disabling the keyboar when the window is loaded.
+I did not get it working by myself.
 - Thanks to the slack-community in general.

 [Back to Table of Content](#table-of-content)